-Leslie Baumann, M.D., professor of dermatology at University of Miami
+Leslie Baumann, M.D., Professor of Dermatology at the University of Miami

 Mary Enig, PhD

-Loretta Lanphier, NP, CN, CH, Oasis Serene Botanicals
+Loretta Lanphier, NP, BCTN CN, CH, Purely Ageless Skincare

 “Smoking makes your skin look older and contributes to wrinkles.
 Smoking narrows the tiny blood vessels in the outermost layers of skin, which decreases blood flow.
 This depletes the skin of oxygen and nutrients, such as vitamin A, that are important to skin health.
 Smoking also damages collagen and elastin — fibers that give your skin its strength and elasticity.
 In addition, the repetitive facial expressions you make when smoking — such as pursing your lips when inhaling and squinting your eyes to keep out smoke — may contribute to wrinkles.”